 The surname Yeo is derived from an old word for stream or river, see The origin of the surname.

-This study also includes many other variants of the surname, which mainly arose in the period before widespread literacy [note 3].
+The study includes many other spellings of the surname, which mainly arose in the period before widespread literacy, see Further surname variants.

-– had Yeo or a variant as a forename, for example Benjamin Yeo Westaway, Yeo Avery, Yeo Simmons
+– people who were given Yeo or a variant as a forename, for example Yeo Avery, Yeo Simmons, Benjamin Yeo Westaway, Jane Yeo Philpot, Roscoe Yeo Conklin

-– had Yeo or a variant as part of a hyphenated surname, for example Arthur Thomas Amos-Yeo, Frederick Hussey-Yeo, William Yeo-Edwards
+– people who had Yeo or a variant as part of a hyphenated surname, for example Arthur Thomas Amos-Yeo, Frederick Hussey-Yeo, William Yeo-Edwards

-– changed their surname to Yeo or a variant, typically when their mother married or re-married [note 4].
+– people who changed their surname to Yeo or a variant, typically when their mother married or re-married [note 3]

-The following variants have been excluded from the study:
+The following variants are excluded from the study:

 – The forename Yaw from Ghana, often given to boys born on a Thursday